hifi-finance/hifi-governance/COMMITLOG.md

 #### Changes:

-- Upgraded Solidity version to ^0.8.15.
+- Upgraded Solidity version to ^0.8.15, which also triggered the following changes:
   - Removed superfluous `pragma experimental ABIEncoderV2;` directives, since `ABIEncoderV2` is activated by default since Solidity v0.8.
   - Fix outdated struct initialization in [contracts/GovernorBravoDelegate.sol L129](https://github.com/hifi-finance/hifi-governance/commit/4fafc8b8db71db51730c8587e3235846123962e6#diff-f1f76a3dc930c6d6e026256b79a4ed32b935041ad4e5b73668825aba68822481L129).
 This is similar to the latest Compound implementation in [contracts/Governance/GovernorBravoDelegate L95](https://github.com/compound-finance/compound-protocol/blob/a3214f67b73310d547e00fc578e8355911c9d376/contracts/Governance/GovernorBravoDelegate.sol#L95), since Solidity disallows structs and arrays in memory or calldata if they contain nested mappings since v0.7.
   - Use `view` modifier for `getChainId(...)` and `getChainIdInternal(...)` functions instead of `pure`.
   - Remove superfluous `public` visibility tags from constructors.
-- Remove superfluous `SafeMath.sol`.
+  - Remove superfluous `SafeMath.sol` and refactor all affected lines to use standard Solidity arithmatic operations instead, since Solidity checks arithmatic operations by default since v0.8.
   - Use `type(uint256).max` instead of deprecated `uint256(-1)`.
   - Use `type(uint96).max` instead of deprecated `uint96(-1)`.
   - Use `block.timestamp` instead of deprecated `now`.

 ---